marcelauliano/Nord_teaching/Linux.md

 # Linux

-We just learned a bunch of Linux command together.
+We just learned a bunch of Linux commands together.
 Now I'll give you time to play with some of these commands by yourself.

 I have a file in our server that you will need for this next exercise.
 This is the whole path to the file: